Luktex/Luktex/README.md

 - 📫 How to reach me: lopezlucasluciano@gmail.com
 - Linked In: linkedin.com/in/lucas-luciano-lopez

--Skills: Javascript / HTML / CSS / React / Redux / MaterialUi / Express / Material UI / MongoDB / PostgreSQL / Git / Sequelize
+-Skills: Javascript / HTML / CSS / React / Redux / MaterialUi / Express / MongoDB / PostgreSQL / Git / Sequelize

 <!---
 Luktex/Luktex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.